Business nationalism

-Business nationalism is an economic nationalist ideology held by a sector of the political right in the United States.

-Business nationalists are conservative business and industrial leaders who favor a protectionist trade policy and an isolationist foreign policy.
-Locked in a power struggle with corporate international interests, business nationalists often use populist rhetoric and anti-elitist rhetoric to build a broader base of support in the middle class and working class.
+Business nationalism, also capitalist nationalism or pro-business nationalism, is a bloc of American ultraconservative business and industrial interests who advocate radical anti-communism, limited government, producerist narratives emphasizing economic nationalism and protectionism, laissez-faire capitalism, and isolationism that has shifted between non-interventionism and unilateralism.
+They are often locked in a power struggle with corporate international interests.
+To build a broader base of support in the middle class and working class, business nationalists frequently employ right-wing populist and anti-elitist rhetoric.

-In the past, business nationalism has also been the main sector in the US from which radical anti-communism and union busting has emerged.
-There have also been sectors of business nationalism, particularly the leadership of the Nazi Party in Germany, and Fascism in general, that have promoted the Red Scares, nativism, and allegations of Jewish banking conspiracies.
+Historically, this movement has been a primary source in the U.S. for the emergence of radical anti-communism and union busting.
+In a broader context, certain sectors of business nationalism, most notably the leadership of the Nazi Party in Germany and Fascism in general, have promoted the Red Scares, nativism, and allegations of Jewish banking conspiracies.

 History

-Ultraconservative business and industrial leaders who felt that the New Deal implemented in the United States between 1933 and 1936 was proof of a sinister alliance by international finance capital and communist-controlled labor unions to destroy free enterprise became known as "business nationalists".
+Ultraconservative business and industrial leaders who viewed the New Deal implemented in the United States between 1933 and 1936 as proof of a sinister alliance between international finance capital and communist-controlled labor unions seeking to destroy free enterprise became known as "business nationalists".

-In the middle of the 1930s, Gerald L. K. Smith carried the banner for business nationalists, many of them isolationists who would later oppose the entry of the United States into World War II.
-Smith received public and financial support from wealthy businessmen who were concentrated in "nationalist-oriented industries".
+During the mid-1930s, Gerald L. K. Smith became a prominent advocate for these business nationalists, many of whom were isolationists who would later oppose the entry of the United States into World War II.
+Smith successfully garnered public and financial support from wealthy businessmen concentrated in "nationalist-oriented industries".

-These included the heads of national oil companies Quaker State, Pennzoil, and Kendall Refining; automakers Henry Ford, John Francis Dodge, and Horace Elgin Dodge.
-Business nationalists who networked with other ultra-conservatives included J. Howard Pew, president of Sun Oil, and William B. Bell, president of the chemical company American Cyanamid.
+This base included the heads of national oil companies like Quaker State, Pennzoil, and Kendall Refining, alongside automakers such as Henry Ford, John Francis Dodge, and Horace Elgin Dodge.
+Business nationalists who actively networked with other ultra-conservatives included J. Howard Pew, president of Sun Oil, and William B. Bell, president of the chemical company American Cyanamid.

-Pew and Bell served on the executive committee of the National Association of Manufacturers.
-Pew also funded the American Liberty League (1934–1940), Sentinels of the Republic, and other groups that flirted with fascism prior to World War II.
-After World War II Pew funded conservative Christian evangelicals such as Reverend Billy Graham.
+Pew and Bell both served on the executive committee of the National Association of Manufacturers.
+Pew further distinguished himself by funding the American Liberty League (1934–1940), Sentinels of the Republic, and other groups that exhibited sympathies with fascism prior to World War II.
+After the war, Pew shifted his support to fund conservative Christian evangelicals, including Reverend Billy Graham.

-The John Birch Society, founded in 1959, incorporated many themes from pre-World War II right-wing groups opposed to the New Deal and had its base in business nationalist circles.
-The society heavily disseminated an ultraconservative business nationalist critique of corporate internationalists networked through groups such as the Council on Foreign Relations.
+The John Birch Society, founded in 1959, incorporated many themes from the pre-World War II right-wing groups that opposed the New Deal, establishing its base within business nationalist circles.
+The society was a major force in disseminating an ultraconservative business nationalist critique of corporate internationalists who were perceived as being networked through organisations such as the Council on Foreign Relations.

-As of 2007 business nationalism was represented by ultraconservative political figures such as Pat Buchanan.
+As of 2007, business nationalism was represented by ultraconservative political figures such as Pat Buchanan.